Social Media Response Time Benchmarks for 2026

 Not necessarily every comment, but agencies should respond to every direct question, complaint, and purchase inquiry.
 For general comments like a single emoji or 'great post,' a like or brief acknowledgment is sufficient.
 The key is having a clear policy for each client about what gets a full response, what gets a like, and what gets ignored.

-A unified inbox is the single biggest improvement — it eliminates tab-switching and ensures no messages hide in unchecked platforms.
-Beyond that, AI response suggestions speed up drafting, saved templates handle repetitive questions instantly, and priority routing ensures urgent messages get seen first.
-CampaignSwift combines all of these in one platform built for multi-client agencies.
+A unified inbox is the single biggest improvement.
+It eliminates tab-switching and ensures no messages hide in unchecked platforms.
+Beyond that, AI response suggestions speed up drafting and priority routing ensures urgent messages get seen first.
+CampaignSwift combines a unified inbox, AI-drafted replies you review before sending, automatic message classification and routing, and response-time tracking in one platform built for multi-client agencies.

 Measure from when the message was sent (not when it was seen) to when your team sends a response.
-Exclude auto-replies from the measurement — they acknowledge receipt but do not resolve the conversation.
+Exclude auto-replies from the measurement, since they acknowledge receipt but do not resolve the conversation.
 Track median response time rather than average, since one 24-hour outlier can skew an otherwise strong average.
 Break the data down by platform, client, and time of day.

 Significantly.
 Retail and e-commerce see the fastest expected response times because customers are often mid-purchase.
 Healthcare and financial services have slower expectations but higher stakes per message.
 Hospitality and restaurants need fast responses for reservations and complaints.
 B2B companies have more relaxed timelines but higher expectations for response quality.

-Customer satisfaction drops sharply after the 1-hour mark.
-Research from multiple studies shows that satisfaction scores fall by approximately 15% for each additional hour of wait time.
-After 4 hours, the probability of a positive outcome from the interaction drops below 50%.
-After 24 hours, many customers have already posted publicly about their negative experience.
+Customer satisfaction drops sharply after the 1-hour mark, and keeps falling with every additional hour of silence.
+After 4 hours, the odds of a positive outcome from the interaction fall dramatically.
+After 24 hours, many customers have already posted publicly about their negative experience or taken their business to a competitor who replied faster.

 Still have questions?